raulvasile04/finance-buddy/README.md

 - Real-time calculation of balance, income, and expenses
 - Persistent data storage using localStorage
 - Responsive UI with horizontal scrolling for monthly views
+- Delete button integrated in the transiction card for deleting unwanted transactions

 ## 🛠️Tech-Stack
 - HTML